Cesar Chavez: Salinas Lettuce Strike: 1970–1971

-In July 1970, the Grower-Shipper Association representing lettuce growing companies in California's Salinas Valley renegotiated its contracts with the Teamsters, allowing the latter union to represent their employees.
+In July 1970, the Grower-Shipper Association, representing lettuce-growing companies in California's Salinas Valley, renegotiated its contracts with the Teamsters, allowing the latter union to represent their employees.
 Chavez was angry at this, traveling to Salinas to talk with the lettuce cutters, many of whom were dissatisfied with the way that the Teamsters represented them.
 In August, thousands of cutters marched into Salinas, converging at Hartnell College where Chavez addressed them.

 Rallying against the Teamsters, he emphasized that their union was run by white people, in contrast to the largely non-white makeup of the lettuce cutters.
 There, the cutters voted to go on strike.
 Over the coming days, many of them joined the UFW.
 Chavez decided that the strike should initially target the valley's largest lettuce grower, Interharvest, which was owned by the United Fruit Company.
 Seeking to avoid industrial action, the Teamsters set up a meeting with Chavez, where they eventually reached an agreement.
 The Teamsters agreed to relinquish their contracts with the Grower-Shipper Association, opening the way for the Salinas lettuce cutters to choose the UFW as their representative.

 The Salinas lettuce growers secured a temporary restraining order preventing a strike, at which Chavez initiated another protest fast.
 Amid a ten-day truce, he reached an agreement with Interharvest but not the other Salinas growers.
 Thus, the strike against them began on August 24, when cutters started picketing the lettuce fields.
 Lettuce production slumped by three quarters and prices of lettuces doubled.
-Various restraining orders were issued against the picketers, and when they broke them they were fined; the UFW paid many of these, as well as financially supporting the strikers in other ways.
+Restraining orders were issued against the picketers, and when they broke them they were fined.
+The UFW paid many of these, as well as financially supporting the strikers in other ways.
 This proved expensive for the union, and Chavez decided that the pickets could not be maintained.
 Instead he decided to switch towards a boycott of Salinas lettuce.
 Chavez selected the Bud Antle company as the first target of the boycott campaign.